x8lucas8x/x8lucas8x.github.com/content/blog/9-the-low-hanging-fruits-of-technical-writing/index.md

 > The only considerable cost is the cost of Service A. We were able to get the following pricing scheme from Product B and we have signed up for 3 parallel processes for now and later we will evaluate if we need more parallel processes.

 The coordinating conjunction "and" (addition relation), in the aforementioned example, isn't really fulfilling its purpose.
-That's so the case, that removing them and keeping distinct sentences instead works just as fine.
+That's so the case, that removing its occurrences and keeping distinct sentences instead work just as fine.
 Additionally, shorter phrases end up being a plus, as can be seen on:

 > The only considerable cost is the cost of Service A. We were able to get the following pricing scheme from Product B. We have signed up for 3 parallel processes for now.
 Later we will evaluate if we need more parallel processes.